 Are Retirement Accounts And Pensions Subject To Division?

 Yes, such assets are very often the largest asset in a divorce and are subject to division in the divorce.
 Most retirement accounts are easily valued and readily subject to division and distribution.
 A defined benefit plan, however, such as a pension plan, may require an actuary to determine the present value of a future benefit under the plan, and the division of pension plan benefits is often by means of a formula which gives consideration to those plan benefits that accrued prior to the marriage, during the marriage, and that may or will accrue after the marriage has ended.
-Retirement accounts and pensions are generally divided by mean of a Qualified Domestic Relations Order which allows a retirement account, or portion of an account, to be transferred from one spouse to another without being taxed or subjected an early withdrawal penalty upon the transfer, and a QDRO also allows a retirement account or a pension to be divided in such a manner that each party is taxed only on the retirement or pension benefits he or she actually receives.
+Retirement accounts and pensions are generally divided by mean of a qualified domestic relations order, which allows a retirement account or portion of an account, to be transferred from one spouse to another without being taxed or subjected to an early withdrawal penalty upon the transfer, and a QDRO also allows a retirement account or a pension to be divided in such a manner that each party is taxed only on the retirement or pension benefits he or she actually receives.